drunarayan/barospection/student_solutions/chandru/readme.md

 ## Chandru Narayan

 My name is Chandru Narayan.
-I came to the US in 1984 to do my MAsters in Mechanical Engineering.
+I came to the US in 1984 to do my Masters in Mechanical Engineering.
 My research are was in Solar Engineering investigating Phase Change Industrial space heating systems.
 I was on a full scholarship from DuPont Corporation for this research work.
 I did my Masters at Clemson University, South Carolina.
 M published my research as a paper in the Solar Enineering Journal in 1985.

 My first job was at General Motors in Warren Michigan at their research labs.
 I designed and implemented real time software to test automobile engines on huge dynamometers.
 I wrote interruptible real-time software to drive the dynamometers on multi-week long cycles to test engine components and parameters like valves, crank shaft, emissions etc.